jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/(Type 2) Abuse MS Excel DDE/README.md

 1. How often is Excel (or the other Office apps) a parent process in your environment?

-2. Is it typical to have is this Parent -> Child process chains with >= 2 edges/links?
+2. Is it typical to have Parent -> Child process-chains with >= 2 edges/links?

 I used a simple example to launch calc.exe but it could have been more complicated in a real attack, which also means possibly longer chains.